 Larger libraries hold local maps, as well as newspapers on microfilm and parish registers on microfiche which can be viewed on readers within the library.
 In Salisbury and Trowbridge libraries, you can print directly from these readers.
 Contact your local library for further information.

-The Community History pages contain information on 261 Wiltshire communities.
+The Wiltshire community history pages contain information on 261 Wiltshire communities.
 Every community page has basic information, such as early maps, a brief history of the community, population figures from 1801, a list of newspapers, information on buildings and links to other sites of interest.
 Many communities also have histories of churches and schools, a booklist, lists of local authors and literary associations and images of old and modern photographs.

 You can access Ancestry using the public access computers in all Wiltshire libraries and at the Wiltshire and Swindon History Centre.
 This will give you free access to 4000 family history databases, including the census and birth, marriage and death records.